 7. How will you support me to migrate my existing records to your system?

-If you are running accredited courses and reporting to RAPT in WA or AVETMISS in any other state (SVTS or Nationally), there is no reason why your data can't be easily and cost-effectively migrated to another 'compliant' vendor.
+If you are running accredited courses and reporting to RAPT, your STA with their version of AVETMISS or directly to NCVER, there is no reason why your data can't be easily and cost-effectively migrated to another 'compliant' vendor.

 RAPT and AVETMISS produce your data in standard formats that should be easily importable to another system.
 This should never be an expensive exercise as long as the vendor has built data migration into its support framework and developed the necessary tools to read RAPT and AVETMISS files.